 Patna has its roots in the 4th Century BC during the Mauryan Empire.
-A famous Greek traveller Magasthenese visited the present-day Patna during the reign of Chandragupta Maurya and he also mentioned about the Mauryan rule and the place in his book ‘Indica’.
+A famous Greek traveler Magasthenese visited the present-day Patna during the reign of Chandragupta Maurya and he also mentioned the Mauryan rule and the place in his book ‘Indica’.
 In ancient times Patna was known as Patliputra.
 Many historians claim that the land of Patliputra was very fertile because it was situated by the river Ganga.

 Patliputra used to get visited by students and scholars the most for academic purposes primarily because of the Nalanda University.
 Buddhist followers and monks also used to visit Patliputra in order to reach Bodh Gaya the place where Gautama Buddha attained enlightenment.
-Apart from all these religious significances, Patna is also known for Madhubani paintings that were created using charcoal, vegetables, and spice as colours.
+Apart from all these religious significances, Patna is also known for Madhubani paintings that were created using charcoal, vegetables, and spice as colors.

 Patna also served as the capital city for various empires such as the Nanda Dynasty, the Mauryan empire, the Gupta empire, and Shunga Dynasty.
 After the decline of the Gupta dynasty, Patna got ruled by Mughals who then exported the premium quality rice from Patna to other countries.
-After Mughals, came the nawabs of Bengal who later lost to the Britishers in the Battle of Buxar.
-During the British rule, many educational institutions and courts were built in Patna.
+After the Mughals, came the nawabs of Bengal who later lost to the Britishers in the Battle of Buxar.
+During British rule, many educational institutions and courts were built in Patna.

-1. Golghar.
 Positioned in the city of Patna, Golghar is an attractive storehouse cum monument that reflects a complete mix of history and beauty.
 The top of this storehouse offers a panoramic view of the city and the river Ganga.
-After a famine in 1770, this granary was built with the help of East India Company.
+After a famine in 1770, this granary was built with the help of the East India Company.

-2. Mahatma Gandhi Setu.
 Stands among the second largest river bridge in India, Mahatma Gandhi Setu is next to Bhupen Hazarika Setu in Assam.
 The bridge extends in a range of 5.7 km. and it was named after the father of the nation Mohan Das Karamchand Gandhi.
 This bridge connects the capital city Patna to Hajipur city in the north of Bihar.

-5. Revolving Restaurant.
 The biggest revolving restaurant lies in the tallest tower of Biskoman Bhawan in Patna.
 Built with German technology the restaurant can revolve between 45 and 90 minutes.
 The restaurant is a popular weekend lunch or dinner spot for locals and tourists alike.

-Patna is an ancient city that has always been historically, culturally and religiously significant.
-The city is home to many pilgrimage sites for Hindu, Sikh and Jain devotees and many ancient structures.
+Patna is an ancient city that has always been historically, culturally, and religiously significant.
+The city is home to many pilgrimage sites for Hindu, Sikh, and Jain devotees and many ancient structures.
 You too can arrive here to witness the magnificence of the city via different modes of transportation from any part of the country.
-From Delhi, Mumbai, Kolkata, and Bengaluru one has to travel a distance of approximately 1,000km via NH27, 1,700km via NH52 and NH27, 600km via NH19, and 2,100km via NH44 respectively to reach Patna.
+From Delhi, Mumbai, Kolkata, and Bengaluru one has to travel a distance of approximately 1,000km via NH27, 1,700km via NH52, and NH27, 600km via NH19, and 2,100km via NH44 respectively to reach Patna.
 Mentioned below are some best travel options that you may consider.

-By Rail.
 Patna Junction Railway Station is where one must get down from the train to reach the main city.
 Mahananda Express, Seemanchal Express, Howrah Duronto Express, and Vikramshila express are the few trains in which seats can be reserved to reach Patna.
 From the railway station, one may take the local public transport like taxi, bus, or auto-rickshaw to reach the desired location.
 The following are some direct trains that you may consider to travel if planning a train journey to reach Patna.

-By Air.
-Book flights to Patna International Airport in order to arrive at this ancient city that remained significant in ancient history, modern history and still is in the digital age.
+Book flights to Patna International Airport in order to arrive at this ancient city that remained significant in ancient history, modern history, and still is in the digital age.
 Jay Prakash Narayan International Airport is the name of Patna Airport that receives direct and connecting flights from all the major airports of India situated in metro cities like Delhi, Mumbai, Kolkata, and Bengaluru.
 From the airport, one may use local transport to reach the desired destination.
 You can travel with the following airlines via their non-stop flights to Patna.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here